Manuel Guimarães: Biography

-In 1952, Manuel Guimarães directed Nazaré, which had the script wrote by the neo-realist writer Alves Redol, portraiting the life of the fishermen from Nazaré.
+In 1952, Manuel Guimarães directed Nazaré, whose script was written by the neo-realist writer Alves Redol, portraying the life of the fishermen from Nazaré.
 The film had several cuts caused by censorship.
 Vidas Sem Rumo (1956), script by Manuel Guimarães and dialogues by Alves Redol, suffered even worse cuts: about half of the film was cut and entire scenes were removed, becoming an almost unintelligible film.

 Being constantly attacked by the regime, Guimarães opted to direct more commercial movies about sport events, since 1956.
 In his attempt to return to fiction, (A Costureirinha da Sé – 1958) Manuel had to accept product placement in the film.
 His next works were essentially documentaries promoting Portuguese towns and products.

 António da Cunha Telles, who meanwhile began to produce the first films of the Portuguese Cinema Novo (New Cinema), became interested in him and accepted to do an executive production and co-production of two of his next films: O Crime da Aldeia Velha (1964), an adaptation of a Bernardo Santareno play and O trigo e o Joio (1965) based in the book with the same name, by Fernando Namora, who wrote the script as well.
 However, the public preferred a different kind of cinema, more entertaining, and Guimarães turn again to art documentary.

 Manuel Guimarães had some periods where he returned to illustration and graphic works in newspapers and other publications and continued painting, specially in the end of his life, but without any public expression.

 The 25 de Abril brought him hope, but it was too late.
 Ill, Manuel Guimarães couldn't end his last film, Cântico Final, adapted from the novel with the same name wrote by Virgílio Ferreira.
 The film was ended by his son, Dórdio Guimarães.